Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Fusing computation and tiling

 States $\ar$ or $\bl$ next to $\symbar$ mean that we are at the end where the computation started, whereas $\al$ and $\br$ indicates its returning point (see Table \ref{tab:ends}).
 Using these additional illegal plaquettes, we ensure that the final computation in the ground state can only evolve in a clockwise fashion (left to right in the top segment, top to bottom in the right one, right to left in the bottom, and bottom to top in the left), as any other combination will give an additional energy penalty.

 Therefore, if $h_c$ is the classical tiling local interaction term and $h_q$, the computational one, the Hamiltonian $H_f$ described locally by

 comprises all of the following energy penalties:

-\begin{itemize} \item Those associated with the classical tiling ($h_c$ term). \item Those associated with the quantum computation ($h_q$ term). \item If end markers $\symbar$ and red corners are not both present at a site ($h_{c_i}$ terms and their rotations). \item If a red segment and a computational state are not both present at a site ($h_{s_h}$ and $h_{s_v}$ terms). \end{itemize}
+\begin{itemize} \item Those associated with the classical tiling ($h_c$ term). \item Those associated with the quantum computation ($h_q$ term). \item If end markers $\symbar$ and red corners are not both present at a site ($h_{n_i}$ terms). \item If a red segment and a computational state are not both present at a site ($h_{s_h}$ and $h_{s_v}$ terms). \item If the orientation of the computation is \textit{not} clockwise ($h_{c_i}$ terms and their rotations). \end{itemize}

-\begin{lemma} Given a certain classical configuration of the tiling layer $\ket{\varphi_C}$ and a computational Hamiltonian $H_q$, the unique minimal energy configuration of Hamiltonian $H_f$ restricted to the subspace $S=\ket{\varphi_C}\otimes\mathbb{C}^Q$ is the configuration where every red segment $L$ present on the tiling layer is also a bracketed subspace $S_{br}$ where $H_q(L)|_{S_{br}}$ has a unique ground state (the one where the computation runs in a clockwise orientation). \end{lemma} \begin{proof} This follows from the fact that all the Hamiltonian that form $H_f$ have no energy bonuses, so the only way of minimizing the energy is reducing the number of penalties.
-There are no incompatibilities between them, so the state where all the restrictions are met is attainable and the only energy present comes from both $H_c$ and $H_q$. \end{proof}
+With this description, all the local terms that form $H_f$ have no energy bonuses, so the only way of minimizing the energy is reducing the number of penalties.
+There are no incompatibilities between them, so a state where all the restrictions are met is attainable.
+Therefore, the only energy present comes from both $H_c$ and $H_q$.
+Additionally, all terms are invariant under rotations, so $H_f$ is as well. \end{proof}